Graft-versus-host disease: Treatment

+Glucocorticoids

 Intravenously administered glucocorticoids, such as prednisone, are the standard of care in acute GvHD and chronic GVHD.
 The use of these glucocorticoids is designed to suppress the T-cell-mediated immune onslaught on the host tissues; however, in high doses, this immune-suppression raises the risk of infections and cancer relapse.
-Therefore, it is desirable to taper off the post-transplant high-level steroid doses to lower levels, at which point the appearance of mild GVHD may be welcome, especially in HLA mis-matched patients, as it is typically associated with a graft-versus-tumor effect..
+Therefore, it is desirable to taper off the post-transplant high-level steroid doses to lower levels, at which point the appearance of mild GVHD may be welcome, especially in HLA mis-matched patients, as it is typically associated with a graft-versus-tumor effect..While glucocorticoids remain the first line of treatment for acute GVHD, only about 50% of patients respond to treatment, otherwise having steroid-refractory GVHD (SR-GVHD).

+An increasing number of recent treatment options for SR-GVHD have been investigated, such as extracorporeal photopheresis (ECP), mesenchymal stem cell (MSCs), fecal microbial transplantation (FMT), and the medication Ruxolitinib.

+Steroid-sparing immunosuppression/immunomodulation

 Cyclosporine and tacrolimus are calcineurin inhibitors.
 The substances are structurally different but have the same mechanism of action.
-Cyclosporine binds to the cytosolic protein Peptidyl-prolyl cis-trans isomerase A (known as cyclophilin), while tacrolimus binds to the cytosolic protein Peptidyl-prolyl cis-trans isomerase FKBP12.
+Cyclosporine binds to the cytosolic protein peptidyl-prolyl cis-trans isomerase A (known as cyclophilin), while tacrolimus binds to the cytosolic protein peptidyl-prolyl cis-trans isomerase FKBP12.
 These complexes inhibit calcineurin, block dephosphorylation of the transcription factor NFAT of activated T-cells and its translocation into the nucleus.
 Standard prophylaxis involves the use of cyclosporine for six months with methotrexate.
 Cyclosporin levels should be maintained above 200 ng/ml.

 Other substances that have been studied for GvHD treatment include, for example: sirolimus, pentostatin, etanercept, and alemtuzumab.

-In August 2017 the US FDA approved ibrutinib to treat chronic GvHD after failure of one or more other systemic treatments.
+In August 2017, the US FDA approved ibrutinib to treat chronic GvHD after failure of one or more other systemic treatments.

+Axatilimab (Niktimvo) was approved for medical use in the United States in August 2024.

+Cell therapy

+Remestemcel (Ryoncil) was approved for medical use in the United States in December 2024.